ilmax/site/content/posts/k3s-raspberry-tls/index.md

 To make sure everything is configured correctly, we will create a certificate issue request since we're using the staging API of Let's Encrypt, this certificate won't be used for TLS, only to make sure everything is configured correctly.

-Before doing so, let's create an A record in Cloudflare that points to the Traefik service created in the first article of the series, to get the IP address let's use the following command:
+Before proceeding, let's create an A record in Cloudflare that points to the Traefik service created in the first article of the series, to get the IP address let's use the following command:

 ```sh
 kubectl get svc -n traefik